Censkh/style-composer/website/docs/style-rules.md

 title: Style Rules
 ---

-Style rules are selectors which **allow you to add optional styling to your components**.
+Style rules are selectors which **allow you to add dynamic styling to your components.**.

 All **rules will update automatically** and require no further component logic.